Code-Differently-Youth-DevShop-JS/JS-Challenge-1/README.md

 1. Write a function named ``futureLife`` that:
  - takes 4 arguments: ``number of jobs``, ``geographic location``, ``place of work``, ``job title``.
  - outputs your future to the screen like so: "You will be a X in the Y location.
-You will be working for Z and will work at N companies in your whole lifetime."
+You will be working for Z and will work at N companies throughout your life."
 2. Call that function 3 times with 3 different values for the arguments.

 Prompt 2